dbcook/openrocket-database/README.md

 Giant Leap offers some dimensional data on their current (2018) website.
 They offer three types of tubes - K-frame (Kevlar/fiberglass hybrid), Magnaframe (hybrid phenolic/vulcanized fiber), and Phenolic.
 Wall thickness is only given for the phenolic tubes, and weights are not given for much of anything.
+I heard verbally at a 2018 event that all tubes except the phenolic have been discontinued, and this is substantiated by the website where most of the K-frame tube is shown as out of stock, and one of the two sizes of magna-frame is also out of stock.

 ### Missing Manufacturers